1402nikhil/Raspberry-Pi/README.md

-# Raspberry Pi ROS2 Setup
+# Raspberry Pi ROS2
-This repository contains the setup procedure of ROS2 on the Raspberry Pi
+This repository contains the setup procedure of ROS2 on the Raspberry Pi and the related codes for three omniwheel and differential drive robot.

 ## Raspberry Pi Imager Installation